What causes sensitive teeth, and how can I treat them?

 - Root canal.
 If your sensitive teeth cause severe pain and other treatments aren't effective, your dentist might recommend a root canal — a procedure used to treat problems in the tooth's soft core (dental pulp).
 While this might seem like a significant treatment, it's considered the most successful technique for eliminating tooth sensitivity.

-To prevent sensitive teeth from recurring, your dentist might offer suggestions to help you maintain your oral health.
-Twice a day, brush your teeth with a soft-bristled toothbrush and fluoride toothpaste.
-Floss daily.
-Avoid vigorous or harsh scrubbing, highly abrasive toothpaste, and excessive brushing and flossing.
+To prevent sensitive teeth from recurring, brush your teeth twice a day with a soft-bristled toothbrush and fluoride toothpaste and floss daily.
+Use gentle strokes, rather than vigorous or harsh scrubbing, and avoid using an abrasive toothpaste.
 If you grind your teeth, ask your dentist about a mouth guard.
 Tooth grinding can fracture teeth and cause sensitivity.

-You might also consider limiting acidic foods and drinks, such as carbonated drinks, citrus fruits, wine and yogurt — all of which can remove small amounts of tooth enamel over time.
+You might also consider taking care when eating or drinking acidic foods and drinks, such as carbonated drinks, citrus fruits and wine — all of which can remove small amounts of tooth enamel over time.
 When you drink acidic liquids, use a straw to limit contact with your teeth.
-After eating or drinking an acidic substance, drink milk or water to balance the acid levels in your mouth.
+After eating or drinking an acidic substance, drink water to balance the acid levels in your mouth.